renji18/full_stack_assessment_skeleton/docs/README.md

 > The client is running on `http://localhost` and listening on port `3000`
 >
-> Stack used: Reactjs, Redux Toolkit, Tailwind CSS
+> Stack used: Reactjs, Redux Toolkit, Axios, Tailwind CSS
 >
 > **Problem Overview**
 >